-CCPJ 4064 Theories of Counseling (3) CCPJ 4160 School Counseling for Children and Adolescents (3) CCPJ 4560 Professional and Ethical Issues in Psychological Counseling (3) (Note: It is recommended that you enroll in this course concurrently with Foundations of Counseling) CCPJ 5371 Foundations of Counseling (3) (Note: this is a practice/ experiential course with limited enrollment.
-Prerequisite/corequisite: CCPJ 4064) CCPJ 5062 Career Counseling and Development (3) CCPJ 5025 Group Counseling (3) (Note: This is an experiential course with limited enrollment.
-Prerequisite: CCPJ 4064 and CCPJ 5371) CCPJ 4165 Consultation in Community Agencies and Resources (3) CCPJ 5060 Assessment in Counseling (3) (Prerequisite is CCPJ 4064 and CCPJ 5371) CCPJ 4170 College Admissions Counseling For School Counselors CCPJ 5164 Multicultural Perspectives in Counseling and Psychology (3)

-One of the following:

-CCPJ 5020 Racism and Racial Identity in Psychology and Education (3) CCPJ 5165 Racial/Cultural Counseling Laboratory (3) (Prerequisites: CCPJ 5020 or CCPJ 5164; CCPJ 4064, CCPJ 5371, CCPJ5025.
-Fieldwork and/or practicum are recommended.)
-CCPJ 4050 Microaggressions in Institutional Climates (3) CCPJ 4180 LGBT (Q) Issues in Psychology (3)
+• CCPJ 4064 Theories of Counseling (3) • CCPJ 4560 Professional and Ethical Issues in Psychological Counseling (3) (Note: It is recommended that you enroll in this course concurrently with Foundations of Counseling) • CCPJ 5371 Foundations of Counseling (3) (Note: this is a practice/ experiential course with limited enrollment.
+Prerequisite/corequisite: CCPJ 4064) • CCPJ 5062 Career Counseling and Development (3) • CCPJ 5025 Group Counseling (3) (Note: This is an experiential course with limited enrollment.
+Prerequisite: CCPJ 4064 and CCPJ 5371) • CCPJ 4165 Consultation in Community Agencies and Resources (3) CCPJ 5060 Assessment in Counseling (3) (Prerequisite is CCPJ 4064 and CCPJ 5371) • CCPJ 5164 Multicultural Perspectives in Counseling and Psychology (3) One of the following: • CCPJ 5020 Racism and Racial Identity in Psychology and Education (3) • CCPJ 5165 Racial/Cultural Counseling Laboratory (3) (Note: Students must apply for admission to this course; enrollment is limited.
+Prerequisites: CCPJ 5020 or CCPJ 5164; CCPJ 4064, CCPJ 5371, CCPJ5025.
+Fieldwork and/or practicum are recommended.) • CCPJ 4050 Microaggressions in Institutional Climates • CCPJ 4180 LGBT (Q) Issues in Psychology

-• IND 5020 Participatory Methods: Theory and Practice (3) • CCPJ 4030 Reconstructing Gender: Exploring Transgender Experiences (3) • CCPJ 4070 Counseling Linguistically Diverse Populations: Latina/o Psychology • CCPJ 4068 Counseling and Gender
+- IND 5020 Participatory Methods: Theory and Practice - CCPJ 4030 Reconstructing Gender: Exploring Transgender Experiences (3) - CCPJ 4070 Counseling Linguistically Diverse Populations: Latina/Psychology - CCPJ 4078 Counseling and Gender

-The Clinical Psychology requirement may be met by one of the following three courses:
+The Clinical Psychology requirement may be met by one of the following twocourses:

-• CCPX 5034 Child Psychopathology (3) • CCPJ 4000 Multicultural Psychopathology (3)
+- CCPX 5032 Adult Psychopathology (3) - CCPJ 4000 Multicultural Psychopathology (3)

-The Research requirements may be met by taking one of the following courses:
+The Research requirements may be met by taking one of the following three courses:

+- HUDM 5059 Psychological measurement (3)

-HUDM 4120 Basic Concepts of Statistics
+- HUDM 4120 Basic Concepts of Statistics (3)

-HUDM 5059 Psychological measurement (3)

-HUDM 4050 Introduction to measurement (3)
+- HUDM 4050 Introduction to Measurement (3)